alexjeffburke/unassessed/README.md

 ### `.toSatisfy()`

-This assertion is very similar to the equality assertion, but it permits a spec to mention a subset of the subjcet that must be identical for the assertion to be true:
+This assertion is very similar to the equality assertion, but it permits a spec which mentions a subset of the subjcet that must be identical for the assertion to pass:

 ```js
 const otherObject = {